luckasRanarison/tailwind-tools.nvim/README.md

 ## Extension

-The plugin basically works with any language as long it has a treesitter parser and a `class` query.
-You can check the currently available queries and supported filetypes [here](./queries), feel free to request other languages support.
+The plugin already supports many languages, but requests for additional language support and PRs are welcome.

-But you can also create your own queries!
-If you are not familiar with treesitter queries you should check out the treesitter query documentation from [Neovim](https://neovim.io/doc/user/treesitter.html#treesitter-query) or [Treesitter](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax).
+You can also extend the language support in your configuration by using Treesitter queries or Lua patterns (or both).
+Treesitter queries are recommended but can be harder to write, if you are not familiar with Treesitter queries, check out the treesitter query documentation from [Neovim](https://neovim.io/doc/user/treesitter.html#treesitter-query) or [Treesitter](https://tree-sitter.github.io/tree-sitter/using-parsers#query-syntax).

+### Treesitter queries

-To add a new filetype you first need to add it to your configuration then the plugin will search for a `class.scm` file (classexpr) associated to that filetype in your `runtimepath`.
-You could use your Neovim configuration folder to store queries in the following way:
+After adding a new filetype to the `queries` list in your configuration, the plugin will search for a `class.scm` file (classexpr) associated with that filetype in your `runtimepath`.
+You can use your Neovim configuration folder to store queries in the following way:

 ```
 ~/.config/nvim